-Sydney is a city of unique fun activities.
+Sydney is a city of unique, fun activities.
 If you are looking for great outdoor and adventure experiences, you don’t need to travel far from the city.
-Sydney surrounds offer various things to do to suit all ages, interests, and fitness levels.
+Sydney surroundings offer various things to do to suit all ages, interests, and fitness levels.

 A jet boat experience, a scenic flight, skydiving, a top-tree adventure, canoeing or abseiling, Sydney has it all.
 Sydney combines a great location with good weather, offering the perfect environment for various outdoor activities that are hard to beat.

 How to experience fun in Sydney

 Depending on the type of adventure and the level of fitness you have, there are many fun Sydney activities to choose from.
 From fundamental ones, with no skills required for extreme adventures, that need training and some experience.

 Here is our list of unique and fun things to do in Sydney for the first time traveller.

 1. Jet Boating in Sydney – A great boat adventure

 Sydney is known for its unique surf beaches, spectacular harbour and coastal settings, making it ideal for a wide range of water activities.
 From surfing and wind-surfing, jet boating, jet skiing, to white-rafting, kayaking, stand-up-paddle boards and many more.